Election 2022: Mastriano wins Pennsylvania GOP governor race

 “There’s definitely some concern in large factions of the party,” said Pennsylvania Republican strategist Vince Galko.

-Then there’s Mastriano, who was also outside the Capitol during the mob attack and would appoint Pennsylvania’s chief elections official if he becomes governor.
+Mastriano, meanwhile, was also outside the Capitol during the mob attack and would appoint Pennsylvania’s chief elections official if he becomes governor.
 He has pledged to take the extraordinary step of requiring voters to “re-register” to vote — even though that’s barred by the National Voter Registration Act and likely violates significant protections under federal, and possibly state, law.

 Stacy Steinly, a 51-year-old school bus assistant, cast her ballot in the town of Hamburg, Pennsylvania, about 30 miles west of Allentown.
 She said she chose Mastriano because “he was sticking by President Trump and saying that everything was fraudulent.”